-The Academy's primary source of revenue is provided by the State of Michigan and consists of an amount per student multiplied by weighted average student counts.
+The Academy's primary sources of revenue are provided by the State of Michigan through Federal operating grants for food service activity, along with an amount per student multiplied by weighted average student counts.
 The state revenue is recognized ratably over the school year and is funded through payments from October 2022 through August 2023.